act65/act65.github.io/_posts/personal-posts/2020-08-15-my-childhood-struggles-with-the-truth.md

 ![]({{site.baseurl}}/images/{{page.coverImage}})

-_I am realising that I may not have the background of a 'typical' scientist.
-Not that I think of myself as an outsider (maybe that isn't true, I would be interested to know)_
+I am realising that I may not have the background of a 'typical' scientist.
+(Not that I think of myself as an outsider)

 > Here are my experiences of youth,
 > they taught me to value the truth